felixfontein/acme-certificate/README.md

 # letsencrypt-ansible

-This is a template for an [Ansible](https://github.com/ansible/ansible) role which uses [Let's Encrypt](https://letsencrypt.org/) to issue free TLS/SSL certificates for your server!
+This is an [Ansible](https://github.com/ansible/ansible) role which uses [Let's Encrypt](https://letsencrypt.org/) to issue free TLS/SSL certificates for your server.
 This role requires Ansible 2.2 or newer and is based on the new [letsencrypt module](https://docs.ansible.com/ansible/latest/letsencrypt_module.html) coming with Ansible.